paulscherrerinstitute/mrf-openevr/README.md

   - add 'transceiver_gtp_a7.vhd' instead
   - use the 'gen_gtp_bufbypass.tcl' script to generate the GTP IP (source the script from the vivado TCL console)

+## Debugging
+The project has been migrated to using the so called 'Insertion Workflow' which has the following advantages:
+  - automatically create ILAs for different clock domains and assign signals to the correct ILA
+  - preserves signal names in the GUI
+Using this workflow requires multiple steps
+### Mark Signals
+Interesting signals are already marked in the HDL; the predefined marks can be enabled/disabled with generics.
+### Synthesise Project
+As a first step you need to run Synthesis.
+### Final Selection of Signals
+Once synthesis is complete select 'Setup Debug'.
+Often there are signals without a clock domain (these are often found to be harwired to constants etc.).
+Use the GUI to remove those.
+During this step you may also add other nets to the selection.
+Once you are done you can start Implementation.
+You are then prompted if you want to save the modified design and you have to agree to that.
+A popup then prompts you to create or select a file where the constraints that were automatically generated for debugging should be stored.
+I always let Vivado create a new file which I call `dbg.xdc`.
+### NOTE
+Every time you change the HDL you'll have to go through the 'Final Selection' process again (i.e., do synthesis first, then select signals, then run implementation).
+Otherwise during implementation some signals may not be found and the process bombs out.
+Can be frustrating.
+However, this only happens if you tamper with the signals marked for debugging...